datencia/ionic2-jest-example/README.md

 ### Steps to run then example

-- Install the latest version of the Ionic CLI and Cordova
+- Install the latest version of the Ionic CLI and Cordova.
 ```bash
 $ npm install -g cordova ionic
 ```